Human Trafficking

 Human Trafficking Worldwide

-• 98% of victims of sexual slavery are women and girls.
+• Almost 4 out of 5 of those in forced commercial sexual exploitation are women or girls.

 ACCORDING TO THE UNITED NATIONS: